Cloud-Temple/terraform-provider-cloudtemple/docs/data-sources/backup_iaas_opensource_policy.md

 - `mode` (String) The backup mode of the policy (e.g., full, incremental).
 - `running` (Boolean) Indicates whether the policy is currently running.
 - `schedulers` (List of Object) List of schedulers configured for this backup policy. (see [below for nested schema](#nestedatt--schedulers))
+- `virtual_machines` (List of String) List of virtual machines associated with this backup policy.

 <a id="nestedatt--schedulers"></a>
 ### Nested Schema for `schedulers`